Home » Recipes » Savory » Tarts and Galettes » Rustic Tomato Tart

 15 grams ketchup, or sriracha (1 tablespoon)

-150 grams ripe red tomatoes, chopped (2 medium tomatoes)
+150 grams ripe red tomatoes, chopped (2 medium tomatoes, or 1 large tomato)

 15 grams light brown sugar (1 tablespoon, packed)